There are a couple of ways to import a mod into Tabletop Simulator if you aren’t getting them from the Steam Workshop.

 Place the save file in this folder, keeping in mind whether you already have a save of the same number or not (they can be renamed).
 Save files are complete as is, with everything already included.
 Login to Tabletop Simulator and start up a game.
-Then click on the dice icon (Games) -> Save/Load and choose the save you’d like to load.
+Then click GAMES -> SAVE & LOAD and choose the save you’d like to load.
 You will be prompted whether you wish to load this save or not.
 You can read about saving and loading games here.

 Only numbered files can be placed in the Saves folder.

 2) Mod files

 : If you download a mod from another site like Nexus Mods or someone gives you a named .json and all the images and models, then you need to place them in your Mods folder at Documents/My Games/Tabletop Simulator/Mods

 In the Mods folder, you have three other folders – Images

 , and Workshop